Xhosa people: Origins

-The Xhosa people are partial descendants of ǀXam hunter-gatherers, Khoi pastoralists as well as partial descendants of the ancestors of Ngunis who in ancient times migrated from North Africa to Africa's Great Lakes Region, eventually settling in Southern Africa.
+The Xhosa people are descendants of the ancestors of Ngunis.
 Xhosa oral history also mentions a historical settlement called 'Eluhlangeni' believed to have been in East Africa in which the Ngunis lived in for some time before continuing with their migration.

-Upon crossing mountains and rivers in South Africa, these farm-working agro-pastoralists brought their cattle and goats with them and absorbed the weaker San groups in the region.
+Upon crossing mountains and rivers in South Africa, these farm-working agropastoralists brought their cattle and goats with them and absorbed the weaker San groups in the region.
 They also brought weapons, notably their assegais and their shields and would form groups or chiefdoms and kingdoms mainly in what is now the Eastern Cape.

 Kingdom

 According to oral tradition, the modern Xhosa Kingdom was founded somewhere before the 15th century by Tshawe (whom the royal clan of the Xhosas is named after) who overthrew his brother Cirha (assisted by his brother Jwarha) with the help of the amaNgwevu clan of the amaMpondomise Kingdom.
 Tshawe and his army then incorporated formerly independent Nguni clans into the Xhosa Kingdom.
-Also Khoikhoi tribes were incorporated, these include the Inqua, the Giqwa and the amaNgqosini (both khoi and sotho origin).
+Khoekhoe tribes were incorporated, including the Inqua, the Giqwa, and the amaNgqosini (both Khoi and Sotho origin).

-Formerly independent clans (many of khoi origin) and chiefdoms in the region became tributary to the amaTshawe and spoke isiXhosa as their main language.
+Formerly independent clans (many of Khoekhoe origin) and chiefdoms in the region became tributary to the amaTshawe and spoke isiXhosa as their primary language.

-Xhosa identity became political, rather than narrow ethnic, and anyone who accepted the House of Tshawe as rulers became Xhosa.

-The Xhosa polity achieved political ascendancy over most of the Cape Khoi extending to the very fringes of the Cape Peninsula.
+The Xhosa polity achieved political ascendancy over most of the Cape Khoe extending to the very fringes of the Cape Peninsula.

-With the settlement of the Cape by Europeans in 1652, the native populations were gradually pushed eastwards, until, in the 1700s, the borders of the Cape Colony had pushed populations far enough east (with relations between colonist and native significantly broken down) to create a critical mass of hostile population to resist the colonists in the Eastern Cape.
+With the settlement of the Cape by Europeans in 1652, the native Khoisan populations were gradually pushed eastwards until, in the 1700s, the borders of the Cape Colony had pushed populations far enough east (with relations between colonist and native significantly broken down) to create a critical mass of hostile population to resist the colonists in the Eastern Cape.
 This sparked off the Cape frontier wars, which represent some of the longest military resistance to colonialism.

-The historical end-result would be the containment of large portions of the Cape native population into native reserves in the Easternmost part of the Cape.
-However these populations would also continually serve as the labour inside the Cape Colony.
-These native reserves would be re-branded "homelands" in the 20th century and would only be fully dismantled in 1994 with populations moving back into the wider Cape.
+The historical end result would be the containment of large portions of the Cape native population into native reserves in the Easternmost part of the Cape.
+However, these populations would also continually serve as labour inside the Cape Colony.
+These native reserves would be re-branded "homelands" in the 20th century and would only be fully dismantled in 1994, with populations moving back into the wider Cape.